bokeh/bokeh/docs/bokeh/source/docs/first_steps/first_steps_4.rst

 Positioning the toolbar
 ~~~~~~~~~~~~~~~~~~~~~~~
 To define the position of the toolbar, use the
-:class:`~bokeh.models.plots.Plot.toolbar_location` attribute with one of these
+:class:`~bokeh.models.Plot.toolbar_location` attribute with one of these
 values: ``above``, ``below``, ``left``, ``right``

 Pass a value to ``toolbar_location`` when creating your figure: